mogensNielsen/meltano_playground/README.md

 ## Status

-The Rick and Morty data is all loaded to the default_schema.
-I can't get schema_mapping to work.
+Should look at getting pagination to work.

 ## Remember